What is Parallel Editing

 The camera cuts between shots of the FBI agents approaching the house and of the killer inside the house.
-The viewers follow the two stories simultaneously, from shot to shot their attention is growing, suspense is increasing, and they can’t but anticipate some dramatic resolution.
+The viewers follow the two stories simultaneously, from shot to shot their attention is growing, the suspense is increasing, and they can’t help but anticipate some dramatic resolution.

 Christopher Nolan is considered to be the master of cross-cutting.
 He uses this editing technique in many of his films.
 And “Inception” is packed with parallel editing examples.
 We see several storylines that happen on different layers — reality, dreams, dreams in dreams, dreams in dreams’ dreams… Don’t be lost.

 Parallel editing can be used not only in films.
-This simple, nevertheless engaging story about love and, well, the department store right at the culmination point, is also a parallel editing example.
+This simple, nevertheless engaging story about love and, well, the department store right at the culmination point is also a parallel editing example.

 How and when to apply parallel editing in video

 Also cross-cutting can help compare and contrast two stories, showing different points of view or realms of life.
-By merging videos about your day life and night life, you can give a much deeper insight into who you really are.
+By merging videos about your day life and nightlife, you can give a much deeper insight into who you really are.